 The Monitoring key for Non-3GPP access indicates the Monitoring key that shall be used for monitoring the usage of the detected service data flow traffic carried via Non-3GPP access.

-The QoS parameter(s) to be measured indicates the UL packet delay, DL packet delay or round trip packet delay between the UE and the UPF is to be monitored when the QoS Monitoring for URLLC is enabled for the service data flow.
+The QoS parameter(s) to be measured indicates the UL packet delay, DL packet delay or round trip packet delay between the UE and the UPF is to be monitored when the QoS Monitoring for URLLC is enabled for the service data flow, or UL/DL packet delay over N3 interface is to be monitored when the QoS Monitoring for backhaul delay measurement is enabled.

 The Reporting frequency indicates the frequency for the reporting, such as event triggered, periodic, or when the PDU Session is released.
 The following applies: